 The Company has sustained significant operating losses in recent periods, which has resulted in a significant reduction in its cash reserves.
-The Company and its subsidiaries have entered into three loan agreements with D4 Holdings, LLC, its majority stockholder, pursuant to which D4 Holdings has agreed to provide the Company with loans in the agregate principal amount of \$3,800,000.
-The initial Loan and Security Agreement was entered into an March 1, 2010, and the Company has drawn the maximum principal amount of \$1,200,000.
+The Company and its subsidiaries have entered into three loan agreements with D4 Holdings, LLC, its majority stockholder, pursuant to which D4 Holdings has agreed to provide the Company with loans in the aggregate principal amount of \$3,800,000.
+The initial Loan and Security Agreement was entered into on March 1, 2010, and the Company has drawn the maximum principal amount of \$1,200,000.
 On August 10, 2010, the Company and its subsidiaries entered into the Second Loan and Security Agreement, or the "Second Loan Agreement", with D4 Holdings with a maximum principal amount of \$1,000,000, and the Company has drawn the maximum principal amount available under the Second Loan Agreement.
-In connection with the Second Loan Agreement, the Company issued D4 Holdings a warrant to purchase up to 4,000,000 shares of the Company's common stock at an exercise price of \$0.1312 per share.
+In connection with the Second Loan Agreement, the Company issued D4 Holdings awarrant to purchase up to 4,000,000 shares of the Company's common stock at an exercise price of \$0.1312 per share.
 On March 2, 2011, the Company and its subsidiaries entered into the Third Loan and Security Agreement, or the "Third Loan Agreement", with D4 Holdings, pursuant to which D4 Holdings agreed to provide the Company and its subsidiaries an additional line of credit in a principal amount of \$1,600,000.
-Pursuant to the terms of the Convertible Promissory Note, or the "Convertible Note", issued by the Company in connection with the Third Loan Agreement, D4 Holdings may elect to convert all or any portion of the outstanding principal amount under the Convertible Note into that number of shares of the Company's common stock determined by dividing such principal amount by \$0.08 (as may be adjusted under the terms of the Convertible Note).
-Simultaneous with the Company's entering into the Third Loan Agreement, D4 Holdings and the Company entered into an amendment of the First Loan Agreement, pursuant to which (among other things) the maturity date for repayment of principal under the First Loan Agreement was extended from March 1, 2011, to March 1, 2012.
-In connection with the Third Loan Agreement, the Company issued D4 Holdings a warrant to purchase up to 1,000,000 shares of the Company's common stock at an exercise price of \$0.096 per share.
-As of March 31, 2011, the Company had received advances of an aggregate of \$550,000 from D4 Holdings pursuant to notices of borrowing under the Third Loan Agreement, the principal amount of which can be converted by D4 Holdings into an aggregate of 6,875,000 shares of the Company's common stock.
-Each loan advance under the Third Loan Agreement requires the satisfaction of certain conditions, including a condition that there shall not have occurred, in D4 Holdings' sole discretion, any material adverse change in the Company's business, operations or condition (financial or otherwise) or a material impairment in the prospect of repayment of any portion of our obligations under the loan agreements.
-In the event that any such events occur, the Company may be unable to access credit under the Third Loan Agreement.
+Pursuant to the terms of the Convertible Promissory Note, or the "Convertible Note", issued by the Company in connection with the Third Loan Agreement, D4 Holdings may elect to convert all or any portion of the outstanding principal amount under the Convertible Note into that number of shares of the Company's entering into the Third Loan Agreement, D4 Holdings and the Company entered into an amendment of the First Loan Agreement, D4 Holdings and the Company entered into an amendment of the First Loan Agreement, D4 Holdings and the Company entered into an amendment of the First Loan Agreement, D4 Holdings and the Company issued D4 Holdings a warrant to purchase up to 1,000,000 shares of the Company's common stoc